 - Planning, supporting, and providing technical assistance in the development of program evaluations comprising:

-- The Office of Administrative Management and Communications (OAMC) provides administrative management and communications support to DPCPSI offices.
+- The Office of Administrative Management (OAM) provides administrative management and communications support to DPCPSI offices.

 The Division also coordinates research and activities related to research on AIDS, behavioral and social sciences, women's health, disease prevention, dietary supplements, research infrastructure, sexual and gender minorities, tribal health, data science, and nutrition.
 DPCPSI incorporates all of the functions of the former Office of Portfolio Analysis and Strategic Initiatives (OPASI) and the OD Program Offices, in the Office of Strategic Coordination which supports cross-cutting, trans-NIH programs that require participation by at least two NIH Institutes or Centers (ICs) or would otherwise benefit from strategic planning and coordination.